Dashboard Configuration

 Deleting a report

 Choose Delete from the ⋮ menu in the Reports list and confirm.
 This permanently removes the report and all its versions.
-If the report was set as the dashboard, the dashboard pointer is also cleared.
+If the report is pinned, unpin it first.
+If the report is currently set as the dashboard, set another public report as the dashboard before deleting it.

 Panels